 The Magic Tree House by Mary Pope Osborne

-A MUST-READ series for all kids!
-These combine mystery, history, magic, and adventure as siblings Jack and Annie adventure through time.
+A MUST-READ mystery and historical fiction series for all kids!
+This series combines mystery, history, magic, and adventure as siblings Jack and Annie adventure through time.

-The 43 Old Cemetery Road early reader series is a funny and punny adventure with a kid, a cat, a grumpy ghost, and a really cool writing style in letters, emails, newspaper clippings, jokes, and more.
+The 43 Old Cemetery Road early chapter book series is a funny and punny mystery adventure with a kid, a cat, a grumpy ghost with a cool format comprised of letters, emails, newspaper clippings, jokes, and more.
 These books are addictive!

-The Big Bad Wolf aka.
-Wolfgang is the only suspect in the destruction of the Little Pigs house.
+The Big Bad Wolf named Wolfgang is the only suspect in the destruction of the Little Pigs’ house.
 And he doesn’t have an alibi.
-But he didn’t do it either so he partners with the cheerful 4th Little Pig, Ferkel, (who knew!?) to find the real culprit.
-I love this humorous fairy-tale mash-up and can’t wait for more adventures in this series.
+But he didn’t do it so he partners with the cheerful 4th Little Pig, Ferkel to find the real culprit.
+Don’t miss this humorous fairy-tale mystery mash-up with more adventures in the series.

 Bark Park by Brandi Dougherty, illustrated by Paige Pooler